Assumable Mortgages in Saratoga Springs Utah: Complete Buyer and Seller Guide 2026 | Kat Ashby

 Step 4: Calculate the equity gap and figure out how you'll cover it

 Option A: Pay the gap in cash.
 The cleanest option.
-You bring the equity gap as your down payment at closing, plus closing costs.
 Talk to your financial advisor about whether this is realistic given your liquid assets.

-Assumption approvals take 45–120 days depending on the servicer.
+Assumption approvals take 45–120 days.
 If the seller has a hard deadline — a job relocation, a contingent next purchase — an assumption may not be workable regardless of how good the numbers look.
-Have this conversation before you go further.

 Step 7: Confirm the seller is getting a Release of Liability